phpvms/docs/docs/developers/addons/templating.md

 @endsection
 ```

-You can also extend phpVMS's main layouts directly:
+You can also extend phpvms's main layouts directly:

 ```blade
 @extends('layouts.app')